UMAprotocol/docs/docs/developers/optimistic-oracle-integration.md

 yarn truffle migrate --reset --network test
 ```

-1. To deploy the `OptimisticDepositBox` contract and go through a simple user flow, run the following script from the root of the repo:
+1. To deploy the `OptimisticDepositBox` contract and go through a simple user flow, run the following demo script from the root of the repo:

 ```bash
 yarn truffle exec ./packages/core/scripts/demo/OptimisticDepositBox.js --network test